Giorgio Moroder: Early life

-Giovanni Giorgio Moroder was born to Ladin parents on 26 April 1940 in Italy in Ortisei.
+Giovanni Giorgio Moroder was born to Ladin parents on 26 April 1940 in Urtijëi, South Tyrol, Italy.
 His father was a hotel concierge.
 He has three brothers, one of whom is artist Ulrich Moroder.
-Moroder grew up in a mixed Ladin-, Italian- and German-speaking environment in South Tyrol, with his mother calling him Hansjörg (/de/), a German version of his two first names.
+Moroder grew up in a mixed Ladin-, Italian- and German-speaking environment in South Tyrol, with his mother calling him Hansjörg (/de-AT/), a German version of his two first names.

 Career

+1963–1968: Early career

-He began teaching himself to play the guitar, at age 15, inspired by Paul Anka's "Diana".
+Moroder began teaching himself to play the guitar at age 15, inspired by Paul Anka's "Diana".
 At age 18, he began touring Europe as a professional musician.
-He performed at night, and during the day, made recordings with two Revox recorders.
-Around age 25 he moved to his aunt's in Berlin, working as a sound engineer.
-Ricky Shayne's single "Ich sprenge alle Ketten" ("I bust all the chains"), composed by then-unknowns Moroder and Michael Holm, became a German hit.
-The second hit was Moroder's and Holm's cover of Sir Douglas Quintet's single, Mendocino.
-After two years in Berlin, Moroder moved to Munich.
+He performed at night, and during the day, made recordings with two Revox tape recorders.
 Moroder made his first steps in music in the Scotch Club in Aachen and then released a few singles under the name "Giorgio" beginning in 1963 after moving to Berlin, singing in Italian, Spanish, English, and German.
+Around age 25, he moved in with his aunt in Berlin, where he worked as an audio engineer.
+Ricky Shayne's single "Ich sprenge alle Ketten" ("I bust all the chains"), composed by the then-unknown Moroder and Michael Holm, became a German hit.
+His second hit was his and Holm's cover version of "Mendocino" by the Sir Douglas Quintet.
+After two years in Berlin, Moroder moved to Munich in 1968.

-1963–1983: Contribution to electronic music
+1969–1983: Contribution to electronic music

 Moroder's Musicland Studios was located in the basement of the pictured Arabella Hochhaus high-rise building.

-In 1968, he moved to Munich and came to prominence when "Looky Looky" was awarded a gold disc in 1970.
-He then founded the Musicland Studios in the early 1970s.
-Moroder first implemented synthesizers into his work during the making of his album Son of My Father (1972), on which he used the groundbreaking Moog synthesizer.
-Often collaborating with lyricist Pete Bellotte, Moroder had a number of hits in his own name including "Son of My Father" in 1972, a No. 1 hit in the UK for Chicory Tip, before releasing the synthesizer-driven From Here to Eternity, a chart hit in 1977.
-That same year he co-wrote and produced the Donna Summer hit single "I Feel Love", the first track in the Hi-NRG genre.
+Moroder's 1969 single "Looky Looky" was awarded a gold disc in 1970.
+He then founded the Musicland Studios in Munich in the early 1970s.
+Moroder first incorporated synthesizers into his work during the making of his album Son of My Father (1972), on which he used a Moog synthesizer.
+Often collaborating with lyricist Pete Bellotte, Moroder had a number of hits in his own name, including "Son of My Father" (later a 1972 No. 1 hit in the UK for Chicory Tip), before releasing the synthesizer-driven album From Here to Eternity, a chart hit in 1977.
+That same year he co-wrote and produced Donna Summer's Moog-driven "I Feel Love", the first track in the Hi-NRG genre.
 The following year he released "Chase", the theme from the film Midnight Express.
 These songs achieved some chart success in the United Kingdom, the United States and across Europe, and disco-mania was spreading.
-Midnight Express and "Chase" brought his first Academy Award for Best Original Score in 1979.
+Midnight Express and "Chase" brought him an Academy Award for Best Original Score in 1979.